Contacts - Minnesota Dept. of Ag.

 1. The initial labeler of more than 50,000 lbs. of agricultural seed sold annually in the state must have a permit and pay the fee on the pounds sold for the crop kind category.
 The rate is based on a fixed rate per acre of crop planted and but listed on a hundred weight sold so the actual rate differs for each crop.
 Permit is permanent and has a $50 issuance fee.
 Fees are collected on reports of amounts sold distributed to the permit holder twice each year.
 Credit for returns of unsold seed is offered.

-2. The initial labeler of less than 50,000 lbs. of agricultural seed sold annually in the state must have a an annual permit for a fee of $50.
+2. The initial labeler of less than 50,000 lbs. of agricultural seed sold annually in the state must have an annual permit for a fee of $50.

 3. The initial labeler of vegetable and flower seed, including wild flowers, that are intended for planting by homeowners or home gardeners must have an annual permit for a fee based upon the level of gross sales and the fee ranges from $50 to $2,000 annually.

-Does your state offer "Seed Arbitration" as a part of your seed law, or as a separate law?
+- Does your state offer "Seed Arbitration" as a part of your seed law, or as a separate law?

 Answer = YES, a separate law which also applies to livestock and other commodity sales.